-During the first week of school, an envelope containing a letter that confirms your individual HNA family logon and password is given to each 9th grade student during homeroom period.
-This is the logon/password you and your daughter use to access PowerSchool online grades, as well as the secure Parents Portal on the school website.
+During the first week of school, an envelope containing a letter that confirms each student's individual HNA family logon and password is given to each 9th-grade student during homeroom period.
+This is the logon/password parents and their daughter use to access PowerSchool online grades and to sign up for access to the secure Parents Portal on the school website.

-Your HNA logon/password remains the same throughout your daughter’s years at the Academy; families with more than one daughter enrolled receive a separate logon/password for each student.
+The student's HNA logon/password remains the same throughout her years at the Academy; families with more than one daughter enrolled receive a separate logon/password for each student.
 The letter includes reminder instructions on how to access both PowerSchool and the Parents Portal section of the HNA website.

-Please keep this information in a safe and readily accessible place, as we do not give these codes out over the phone or via e-mail.
-If you have any questions or concerns about your logon or password, please contact Mrs. Teri Clark in the Academic Office at firstname.lastname@example.org or (206) 720-7822.
+Parents should keep this information in a safe and readily accessible place, as the school does not give these codes out over the phone or via e-mail.
+Parents who have any questions or concerns about the logon or password: please contact Mrs. Teri Clark in the Academic Office at email@example.com or (206) 720-7822.

 Adolescence is a time of tremendous growth with unique challenges.
 Holy Names Academy recognizes the importance of support services for our students.
 We have four fulltime counselors.
 Two College Counselors assist students with the college admissions process, and two Academic Mentors focus on academic and personal counseling.

 Academic Mentors advocate for students’ success and well-being by working collaboratively with students, parents, teachers, and administrators.
 Recognizing the developmental changes and needs of adolescence, they provide the following services: